The Importance of Employee Retention: Insights from a Veteran Recruiter

 HOW

 It’s important to cover topics naturally.
-If each question easily shows too much of what you want to hear, that’s what you are going to hear.
+If you ask leading questions, then you will hear what you want to hear.
 It’s important to ask these questions as behavioral or situational questions so you understand how the other party thinks through the subject.

 Ask lots of follow-up questions.